 We are a major consumer of the world's annual production of tantalum, a metal used in the manufacturing of tantalum capacitors.
 There are few suppliers that process tantalum ore into capacitor grade tantalum powder.
-We are acquiring tantalum raw material from all of them under short-term commitments.
-See Note 14 to our consolidated financial statements for information on our previous long-term tantalum purchase commitments, which expired in 2006.
+We acquire tantalum raw material from all of them under short-term commitments.